NicolasSierro/atomo-biz/AtOMo segments products.md

 ### Services

-Excerpts from blog post [Why creating elements of the periodic table as blockchain token?](https://blockchainizator.com/why-creating-elements-of-the-periodic-table-as-blockchain-token/)
+Excerpts from blog post [Why creating elements of the periodic table as blockchain token?](https://blockchainizator.com/why-creating-elements-of-the-periodic-table-as-blockchain-token/) *(open in <a href="https://blockchainizator.com/why-creating-elements-of-the-periodic-table-as-blockchain-token/" target="_blank">a new tab</a>)*
 - 'AtOMo word speller' to see which words could be created with symbols (letters of elements); for now deactivated, but will be re-launched in 2026
 - Stickers in Telegram
 - Emoji in Slack